code-with-amitk/Code-examples/Networking/OSI-Layers/Layer-3/Security/Encryption_Cryptography_Confidentiality/README.md

 ## Encryption / Cryptography / Confidentiality
 - **What?** Conversion of Data/Plain-text into unreadable/cipher text.
-- **Why DL layer encryption/Link Encryption is not good idea?**
-  - With this approach packets have to be decrypted at each router, leaving them vulnerable to attacks from within the router.
 - **Cryptanalysis?** Breaking ciphers.
 - **Kerckhoff’s principle?** Whole world should know how crypto algorithm works, All algorithms must be public.
 Algorithm is parameterized by key only the keys are secret
 - **CIPHER ALGORITHMS**